Axway/amplify-central/content/en/docs/manage_service_registry/_index.md

 ## What is a service

 A service is a representation of all items related to an API that belongs to an environment.
 Services can be auto discovered with agents or manually registered in an environment.

+## Related topics

+See the following topics for related information.